 Dave & Julie Hirz

 Dave and Julie Hirz value education and are proud to support the CGA Educational Foundation.
-Dave is currently the President & CEO of Smart & Final Stores.
+Dave is former President & CEO of Smart & Final Stores.
 He began his career as a box boy in Cleveland, Ohio and took his first college course at age 30.
 He attended CSU Fullerton, completing his degree while working as a store manager for Boys Markets.
 He is a member of the Deans Advisory Board at CSUF.
 He feels fortunate to have completed the Cornell University Food Industry Program and the USC Food Management Executive Program.
 Julie is retired from Dow Chemical Company and enjoys volunteering at their church and the Tustin Public Schools Foundation.
 Dave and Julie are proud parent of three children and enjoy every minute with their two grandchildren.

 John B. & Mary Lynn Kelly